anttijuu/O4-server/README.md

 Message contents in JSON are specified below.

 > Note that the chat protocol requires that each individual message is encoded/decoded using UTF-8 and is terminated with newline `\n` character.
-The provided `Message` classes and the client side `ChatTCPClient` class fulfills these requirements.
+The provided `Message` classes and the client side `ChatTCPClient` class as well as the server side `ChatServerSession` classes fulfill these requirements.

 ### Error message